-Please note: The TRIAD Certificate is only open to on-campus students.
+Please note: The TRIAD Certificate is open to on-campus students only.

-Demonstrate evidence of work or volunteer experience and/or show a strong interest in working with diverse aging populations, primarily in rural areas
+- Demonstrate evidence of work or volunteer experience and/or show a strong interest in working in behavioral health with diverse aging populations, primarily in rural areas

-Submit a TRIAD Application that includes a concise narrative statement providing clear and coherent responses to each of the following:
+- Submit a TRIAD Application that provides clear and coherent responses to each question prompt

-Submit one academic or professional letter of reference, from a health professional, former supervisor, faculty member, or mentor who can address the following questions:
+- Submit one academic or professional letter of reference from health professional, former supervisor, faculty member, or mentor (letter of reference questions are included in the TRIAD application)

 Current M.S.W. students interested in applying should also speak with their academic advisors to be sure they meet grant requirements.

-For more information about the TRIAD Project or applying for a TRIAD stipend, please contact Robert Chance at firstname.lastname@example.org or (207) 221-4513.
+For more information about the TRIAD Project or applying for a TRIAD stipend, please contact Tiarra LaPierre at firstname.lastname@example.org or (207) 221-4503.

 Students will earn a Certificate in Aging Diversity upon completion of the program and meeting the following requirements:

-- Successful completion of Required TRIAD course (SSW 598) and one TRIAD related elective (*SSW Academic Advisor will help guide)
+- Successful completion of required TRIAD elective and one related elective (*SSW Academic Advisor will help guide)